chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 bandwidth, and message complexity.
 In particular, it seeks to create sessions with as few end-to-end round trips as possible, and also provide support for accelerated session establishment and resumption when appropriate.
-At most 2 round-trip-times (RTTs) should be used to establish a session key, with the possibility of 1 or 0 RTT accelerated starts and resumption.
+At most 2 round-trip-times (RTTs) should be used to establish a session key, with the possibility of 1-RTT accelerated starts and resumption.

 #  Scope